-House Bill 2804, passed by the 84th Texas Legislature, implemented a new ratings system which requires that every campus be given an A-F rating on five different areas of performance ("domains") which will then be combined into one grade.
+House Bill 22, passed by the 85th Texas Legislature, implemented a new ratings system which requires that every campus be given an A-F rating on three different areas of performance – "domains" – which will then be combined into one grade.

 Notes on the A-F Accountability Ratings System:

-- On January 6, the Texas Education Agency will release preliminary ratings based on 2016 data.
-These are simply sample ratings based on data from the 2016 STAAR tests.
+- On August 15, the Texas Education Agency will release ratings based on 2018 data.

 - Keller ISD will not let these hypothetical scores distract its employees from the important work that lies ahead for our students and staff.

 - We believe we are on the right track toward providing exceptional educational opportunities for our community and we appreciate your support as our teachers continue to lead all students in engaging and effective instruction.

 Keller ISD and school districts across the state oppose the A-F rating system, which is clouded by complicated rules and calculations rather than clear and concise data that everyone can understand.
 The A-F ratings are not reflective of a community-based accountability system.
 Instead, A-F is a rating system that appears to be simple, but in fact, includes three domains, each with its own set of criterion and complicated data formulation that will not truly reflect the quality of a school or district.